matt-culbert/CloakNDaggerC2/README.md

 - [ ] Clean up the CLI output
 - [ ] Obfuscation of function names at generation time.
 This way each sample has unique hashes
 - [ ] Periscope had a great idea - canary URLs.
 If a canary URL is queried then the redirector just returns 404 to the investigator.
 These will only be seen people decompiling looking for strings so lets just add their info to a block list that lasts as long as the campaign.
 - [ ] Add a historical context for report exporting from Redis for all commands run on a target.
-Probably with MongoDB so that we can also encrypt it?
-- [x] Make an install script
-- [x] Registration should occur when the implant is compiled, the listener can then check the redis DB for the corresponding private key.
-Can also do this on the edge with an nginx reverse proxy
+- [ ] Take unique system ID in dropper and change the builder to generate an EXE linked solely to this ID.
 - [ ] Add profile support for different URL paths.
 Then listeners can just pull from here each time they're started and implants will pull from here on generation
-- [x] Change the listeners to accept arbitrary URLs for callback
+- [ ] Add multiple call back methods
 - [ ] I really need to break out the API calls into a seperate file.
 It's large and clunky and looking at it makes me sad :(
 - [ ] List PID and PPID
 - [ ] Token theft